sh1k4ku/ctf-challenge/RCTF2024/SignSystem_Dilithium/README.md

 # Unexpected solution

-At first, the number to be multiplied after round was fixed to 49, which led to an unexpected solution, that is, $\bold{z} = \bold{c} \cdot \bold{s_1} $mod 49 , at which point only the inverse is required to recover $\bold{s_1}$.
+At first, the number to be multiplied after round was fixed to 49, which led to an unexpected solution, that is, $\bold{z} = \bold{c} \cdot \bold{s_1}$ mod 49 , at which point only the inverse is required to recover $\bold{s_1}$.
 We apologize for this mistake.
 In the revenge version, the number to be multiplied is randomly generated from [49,59], which also reduces the probability of a solution.

 # Reference